galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >>    > docker-compose pull
 >>    > docker-compose up
 >>    > ```
+>>    {: .code-in}
 >>
->>- Note:
+>>  > ### {% icon tip %} Appliance tips
+>>  >
->>   - `pull` is only needed the first time, or if there is a newer version available.
+>>  >  - `pull` is only needed the first time, or if there is a newer version available of the base `docker-galaxy-stable` images or of the toolfactory-configurator.
->>   - Add `-d` at the end of the `docker-compose` command to detach the terminal so you can keep working - but only after watching the process the first time please.
+>>  >  - Add `-d` at the end of the `docker-compose` command to detach the terminal so you can keep working - but only after watching the process the first time please.
->>       - It is important to wait until the server stops sending log messages before you first log in.
+>>  >      - It is important to wait until the server stops sending log messages before you first log in.
 That means everything is ready.
 The first startup is very complex and takes time.
->>   - For the first time start, watching the startup process logs is highly recommended.
+>>  >  - For the first time start, watching the startup process logs is highly recommended.
->>       - You will learn a lot about how a Galaxy server works and see when the Appliance is ready to use.
+>>  >      - You will learn a lot about how a Galaxy server works and see when the Appliance is ready to use.
->>   - The docker containers may not fit or run well on an underpowered machine.
-Multiple cores and GB of RAM and fast disk are needed for an enjoyable appliance.
+>>  >  - The docker containers may not fit or run well on an underpowered machine.
+Multiple CPU cores, 8GB of RAM and fast disk are needed for an enjoyable appliance.
->>   - The demonstration history will only be available after logging in with the administrator credentials - `admin@galaxy.org` and password `password`.
+>>  >  - The demonstration history will only be available after logging in with the administrator credentials - `admin@galaxy.org` and password `password`.
 Check your histories if the smaller data-only history appears when you log in.
->>   - Change your admin password immediately but please note that the API key `fakekey` must remain as is please ensure that your appliance is not accessible to any potential miscreants on the local or public internet.
+>>  >  - Change your admin password and if anyone else has possible network access, the API key `fakekey` used for configuration.
+>>  >  - It is important that your appliance is not accessible to any potential miscreants on the local or public internet.
+>>  >  - It is recommended for use only as a private disposable desktop development environment.
+>>  >    - The Appliance keeps no backup of any work.
+>>  >    - The user can backup the export directory if desired.
+>>  >    - An institutional server is a safer bet for preserving real research.
+>>  >
+>>  {: .tip}
 >>
 >>Your appliance should be running with a local Galaxy on [port 8080 of your workstation](http://localhost:8080) after a fair bit of activity.
 >>